Riktam-Santra/mangadex_library/README.md

 ## WARNING!
 In progress library

-The library is currently in an **under development and gradually changing** state and therefore doesn't contain many of the features and new features and bugs are added often, they will be added in the future.
+The library is currently in an **under development and gradually changing** state and therefore doesn't contain many of the features and new features and bugs are added often.
 At the current state of the library, it is able to:

 - Get login refresh and session tokens
 - Logout user